 Who Is Alec Baldwin?

 Alec Baldwin was born on April 3, 1958, in Amityville, New York.
 Baldwin's career started in 1980 when he was cast in the daytime soap opera The Doctors, followed by a role in the primetime soap Knot's Landing from 1984 to 1985.
-In 1986, he made his Broadway debut in Joe Orton's Loot, and he made his film debut a year later in the movie Forever Lulu.
+In 1986, he made his Broadway debut in Joe Orton's Loot, and he made his film debut a year later in Forever Lulu.
 Over the years, Baldwin has shown his versatility as an actor in films including Beetlejuice, Working Girl, The Hunt for Red October, The Cooler, The Departed and Mission Impossible: Rogue Nation.
-He has received two Emmy Awards and three Golden Globe nominations for his role as TV exec Jack Donaghy in the NBC sitcom 30 Rock, and holds the record for most times hosting Saturday Night Live.
+He received two Emmy Awards and three Golden Globes for his role as TV exec Jack Donaghy in the NBC sitcom 30 Rock, and holds the record for most times hosting Saturday Night Live.

 Early Life and Famous Brothers

 Alec Baldwin was born Alexander Rae Baldwin III on April 3, 1958, in Amityville, New York, the second of six children of a football coach and a social studies teacher.
 He grew up in Massapequa, a suburb on Long Island, New York.
 His brothers, Daniel, William and Stephen, also became actors.

 Baldwin majored in political science at George Washington University, intending to go to law school.
 However, his childhood love for acting resurfaced in college, resulting in a move to Manhattan to enroll in New York University's drama department, where he studied at the Lee Strasberg Institute.

 One of Baldwin's early jobs was working as a bus boy at the legendary night club Studio 54 in New York City.